Difference Between Animation and VFX

 Tools Used

-For animation creation, tools like Adobe Animate, Toon Boom, Blender, and Maya are commonly used for creating animations.
-There are also a plenty of high-quality software tools are used for 3D animation.
-These tools allow animators to design and animate characters, environments, and other elements from scratch.
+For creating animation, tools like Adobe Animate and Maya are used.
+There are many high-quality software which allow animators to design and animate characters from the scratch.

 Skills Required